irenedagherr/ApprentissageAutomatiqueProjet/README.md

 1. Install Python from [python.org](https://www.python.org/downloads/).
 2. Install Jupyter Notebook by running the following command:
    *pip install notebook*
-3.Navigate to the project folder and open the .ipynb file with Jupyter Notebook.
+3. Navigate to the project folder and open the .ipynb file with Jupyter Notebook.
-4.Install the required dependencies by executing the requirements.txt file:
+4. Install the required dependencies by executing the requirements.txt file:

 You are now ready to explore the weld quality prediction models and fine-tune the parameters to optimize the results.